 Healthcare managers, otherwise known as healthcare executives or administrators, work closely with registered nurses, physicians, surgeons and other healthcare workers to direct, plan and coordinate medical services.

-Once you earn a bachelor’s degree in healthcare management, your next step to advance your career could be to earn an industry-recognized certification.
+Once you earn a bachelor’s degree in healthcare administration, your next step to advance your career could be to earn an industry-recognized certification.
 Learn more about certification options for healthcare managers and how they can help you reach your career goals.

 Why should I earn a certification in healthcare management?

 A certification provides third-party validation of your knowledge and expertise, which can play an important role in helping you land your first job out of college or advance your healthcare management career years later.
-While a certification is not required to work as a healthcare manager, earning one can help you differentiate yourself from other candidates, position you for advanced roles, and increase your earning potential.
+While a certification is not required to become a healthcare manager, earning one can help you differentiate yourself from other candidates, position you for advanced roles, and increase your earning potential.

 Herzing University offers a few sought-after industry certifications as part of its healthcare management degree program, including: